-- 7. The pension fund accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the UK 2010/11 issued by CIPFA (Chartered Institute of Public Finance and Accountancy).
+- 7. The pension fund accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the UK 2011/12 issued by CIPFA (Chartered Institute of Public Finance and Accountancy).
 The accounting policies contained in the Code apply International Financial Reporting Standards as adapted or interpreted for the public sector.
 IAS19 Employee Benefits and IAS26 Accounting and Reporting by Retirement Benefit Plans are of particular relevance to these statements.
 Where IAS26 is less detailed in its reporting requirements and this leads to lack of clarity then due to the hierarchy of standards recourse is to UK GAAP and thus the Pension SoRP (Statement of Recommended Practice).
 The fund accounts are not consolidated with the accounts of the authority. - 8.
 Contributions from employees and employers, and other committed benefits and expenses are accounted for on an accruals basis. - 9.
 Investment income is accounted for on an accruals basis for all securities. - 10.
-Transfers to and from the fund are accounted for on a cash basis, in accordance with CIPFA's Code of Practice. - 11.
-There has been a change in accounting policy in relation to income for early retirements where there is augmentation.
-In accordance with IAS26 all expected income is accounted for in the year it arises.
-Up until 2009/10 the collected costs accrued were accounted for on the receipt of income to the pension fund at the end of a 5 year collection period.
-The accounts have been restated for 2009/10 to account for the change in accounting policy due to the new standards i.e. to account for income in the year it occurs.
-The restatement amounted to an increase in the Funds Net Asset value for 2009/10 by £5,762k (£5,861k for 2008/09) shown in the Net asset statement under Other Debtors and Long Term Debtors.
-The revenue impact of the restatement revised the Other income in 2009/10 by -£99k. - 12.
-Both the costs of the investment management arrangements and pension fund administration expenses are charged to the Fund.
+Transfers to and from the fund were previously accounted for on a cash basis (in accordance with CIPFA's Code of Practice) but are now accounted for on an accruals basis.
+Practically this change only affects transfers out, as it is prudent to account for transfers in only when money has been received.
+Transfers out however are paid by the Pension Fund so the date of discharging member liability can be easily determined.
+This change provides more accurate transfer values and debtor/creditor amounts.
+The value of this change is immaterial, £93,141.56 was accrued for in 2011/12 and £124,552.26 would have been accrued for in 2010/11. - 11.
+Both the costs of the investment management arrangements and pension fund administration expenses are charged to the Fund. - 12.
+Apart from the actuarial valuation there are no estimated figures that can have a significant risk of materially adjusting assets or liabilities within the next financial year.